Watch our video below

 Alejandra and her partner, Saby, began the PMC as a dream.
 Our first official event was to co-organize Healing Justice for Black Lives Matters.
 Since that time we have been involved in a range of frontline healing justice solidarity spaces, organized healing justice spaces at gatherings and for communities being targeted, held quarterly collective bodywork days, and brought people like Leah Lakshmi Piepzna-Samarsinha, Mia Mingus, Eli Clare, Aurora Levins Morales, Cara Page, Jaime Grant and others to our space.
 The local and national landscape of healing justice is very different from when we first began.

 While the PMC is closing, relationships will continue.
 We are excited for all the ways that our individual and collective work towards the healing in justice and the justice in healing will unfold.
 As our fabulous facilitator Autumn named, we did not set out to build an institution but to support a movement.
 The movement continues.

 Alejandra, Ayo, Eiko, Griffen, Rebeka, Susan

-*We are closing the space and ceasing operations on July 31.
+Greetings, communty.
+You saw our announcement of the closing of the PMC on June 8th.
+The physical space is now closed.
 We will do a final sunset of the PMC as a legal and fiscal entity on December 31.
 We will be using those six months between August and December to finish out a few projects, think about documentation of our work, and finish out some of the legal and fiscal elements of operating a business.

 The healing in justice, the justice in healing.